HSAFoundation/HSA-Runtime-AMD/README.md

 When executed, vectory_copy will load the vector_copy.brig ELF file, finalize the associated kernel and execute it on an available GPU device.
 Both the libhsa-runtime and libhsakmt shared object library directories must be in the LD_LIBRARY_PATH environment variable.

-A successfull execution will print messages simillar to the following:
+A successful execution will print messages similar to the following:

 * Initializing the hsa runtime succeeded.
 * Calling hsa_iterate_agents succeeded.